QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Details of `/views/`
 - `/archive/` is used for game pages and vibeOS.
 - `/pages/` is used for the HTML for the site.
-- `/assets/` is used for various assets for CSS, JS, and images.
+- `/assets/` is used for storing various CSS, JS, image, and JSON files.

 #### Scripts located in `/views/assets/js/`
+- `bareTransport.js` is a locally installed version of the bare transport module which allows Ultraviolet to function.
+- `card.js` adds a fancy visual effect to the box cards displayed on the welcome screen.
-- `common.js` is used on all of the pages for common useful functions.
+- `common.js` is used on all pages and allows commonly used features to function.
-- `prset.js` is used on the proxy pages for proxy form functionality.
 - `csel.js` manages the settings menu on the header.
-- `gnav/*.js` are used for navigation on the games pages.
+- `particles.js` is the animated background effect that's present on all pages.
+- `register-sw.js` creates and manages service workers that allow Ultraviolet to function, and also uses bare transport.

 ## Future Additions
 This will be our nonexhaustive todo list for Holy Unblocker LTS v6.x.x and above.